omeid/uconfig/README.md

 uConfig is an unopinionated, extendable and plugable configuration management.

-Every aspect of configuration is provided through a plugin, which means you can have any combination of flags, environment variables, defaults, Kubernetes Downward API, and what you want it, through plugins.
+Every aspect of configuration is provided through a plugin, which means you can have any combination of flags, environment variables, defaults, Kubernetes Downward API, and what you want, through plugins.

 uConfig takes the config schema as a struct decorated with tags, nesting is supported.